Build a "Steampunk" Lamp - Part 3

 Final assembly of my Steampunk Lamp.
 I rummaged through my stash of electrical switches looking for one that would fit my Steampunk Lamp style.
 I came up with an old fashion toggle switch with a collar long enough to stick through the thickness of the rear casing of the water meter.
 I then drilled a hole in the casing slightly larger than the switch collar.
-I was surprised at how easy the the rear case casting material drilled.
+I was surprised at how easy the rear case casting material drilled.

-Please, please use a 3 wire power cord with a green safety ground wire and affix it to the metal inside somewhere.
-In this lamp I attached it to a large ring terminal which I put around the neck of the power switch before putting it through the rear cover.
-Since the rear cover is screwed onto the water meter with 4 rather large metal screws, it is electrically connected to all of the metal pipes.
+Please, please use a 3-wire power cord with a green safety ground wire and affix it to the metal inside somewhere.
+In this lamp, I attached it to a large ring terminal which I put around the neck of the power switch before putting it through the rear cover.
+Since the rear cover is screwed onto the water meter with 4 rather large metal screws, it is electrically connected to all the metal pipes.
 A ground fault inside the lamp will trip your 15 A house breaker and not electrocute someone.
-Be sure to scrape any paint off of the cover where the switch makes contact as well as under the 4 cover screws as you want good contact.
+Be sure to scrape any paint off the cover where the switch makes contact as well as under the 4 cover screws as you want good contact.

 Not wanting my lamp to mar my table top I screwed on these 4 rubber feet.
 They also helped level the lamp as the wood had a slight bow to the middle.
 I think I've had the rubber feet laying around for some time as well.
 I can't seem to throw anything out without stripping it of anything I see could be reused.